*This course is now full with a waitlist in place. If you would like to sign up for a 2026 date, please visit Holly’s faculty page for more options.

 She has worked within the NICU and NICU follow-up clinic to maximize patient and family outcomes for the most complex premature and medically-fragile term infants.
 Holly received her BS in OT from the University of North Dakota.
 She is a faculty member for the Neonatal Touch and Massage certification; and Manuel Edema Mobilization training.
 She is the recipient of the National Association of Neonatal Therapists Clinical Excellence award in 2018, due to her clinical expertise and dedication to advancing the therapeutic interventions for NICU infants with cardiopulmonary conditions.

-Non-Financial Disclosures: Holly Schifsky has no relevant nonfinancial relationships to disclose.
+Non-Financial Disclosure: Holly Schifsky has no relevant non-financial relationships to disclose.

 VENUE LOCATION MAP